-Pain is a signal your body sends you when something is wrong.
+Pain is a signal your body sends you for a reason.
 Do not ignore painful teeth and gums and seek emergency treatment for your symptoms.
-The sooner you get emergency dental services, the better your chances of .
-During the initial emergency dentist appointment, your dentist will treat the initial problem and most likely schedule you for follow-up treatment.
+The sooner you get , the better your chances are of saving a tooth.

 Urgent Dental Emergencies

 - Chipped, broken, or cracked teeth causing severe pain